 Visually impaired students often require Braille or audio editions of necessary books.
 Your FSA or HSA account can be used to cover the difference between the standard print edition of a book and its Braille or audio edition.

-The 2017 school year is here for most of us and coming up quick for others.
-Take care of your preparation needs with your employer-sponsored benefit accounts; it’s important to get your kids back in the classroom on the right foot.
+Take care of some of your school needs with your employer-sponsored benefit accounts.
+It’s important to get your kids back in the classroom on the right foot.